Published on February 24, 2022

 Rather watch the video tutorial?
 Click here or scroll down to the end of this page!

-Step 1: Create file
+Step 1: Create file and text

 Create a new file.
 My file size is 1600×900 pixels.
 You can use a different file size, but if your file is much smaller or larger the settings I use might look different on your text.